 5G: A Transformative Approach

 Over the past year, I have had the opportunity to listen in on Dell’s strategy for 5G.
 What I appreciate most about their focus is that it isn’t what many in the industry like to deliver in the form of a product dump, but rather this transformative approach that looks at the vast organizational and societal transformations required to deliver 5G.
 As someone that has studied the future, and analyzes the now, the realization is that 5G is evolutionary and does require material changes to the way networks are architected.

-of transformation and then narrowing in on its hardware/software architecture that includes converged infrastructure for the data center and the edge is an important approach.
+I believe the broad vision of transformation and then narrowing in on its hardware/software architecture that includes converged infrastructure for the data center and the edge is an important approach.
 With 5G being a catalyst for partnerships between carrier, cloud and data-center providers, the ability to 1) move from hardware to software, 2) develop cloud-native applications and software defined infrastructure to simplify the deployment of networks and 3) modernize applications will be the key for carriers to deliver next generation services.
 This shift will be one that enables carriers to move away from traditional proprietary technologies to a more open and disaggregated approach with improvements in flexibility, automation, and costs.

 Putting 5G Into Focus

 Dell has a clear focus on putting these building blocks together through its broad horizontal portfolio and deep vertical expertise.
 By working with not just carriers, but the industry that will be embracing next generation networks to build more reliable connectivity using capabilities, like 5G, it is slicing to bring dependable connections to challenging work environments.

 Dell Technologies may not be known for 5G the way a device maker or telco will be, based upon the massive consumption of services that is in our not so distant future.
 However, behind the curtain lies a massive transformation in the way networks are built, and data is leveraged and secured to deliver on the promise of 5G.